-The weekly combined effect is a 1 to 2 pounds a week of fat loss.
-Any more than that is not healthy and is detrimental to your fitness goals.
+Aim for 1 to 2 pounds a week of fat loss.
+Any more than that is not healthy, and is detrimental to your fitness goals.

 This is really just scratching the surface…here is a lot more detail about Muscle Building Diet to include a simple chart to track your calories.

-A key part of the schedule shown above is “carb cycling.”
+A key part of the schedule shown above in Phase 1 and Phase 2 is “carb cycling.”

-I make sure that I have 2 of my 3 workout days on Friday and Saturday, my cheat days.
-I want my muscles to be well-fed on 2 of my 3 workout days, and I do that by doing my resistance training on Friday and Saturday…very key to building lean muscle.
+Make sure to have your 2 or 3 workout days (weights) on Friday and Saturday, which are your cheat days.
+You want your muscles to be well-fed on your 2 or 3 workout days, and you do that by doing your resistance training on Friday and Saturday…very key to building lean muscle.

 Muscle Group Workouts